baggepinnen/LowLevelParticleFilters.jl/docs/src/beetle_example_imm.md

 dgσ = 1.0 # the deviation of the measurement noise distribution dvσ = 0.3 # the deviation of the dynamics noise distribution ϕσ  = 0.5
-P = [0.995 0.005; 0.0 1] # Transition probability matrix, we model the search mode as "almost terminal"
+P = [0.995 0.005; 0.0 1] # Transition probability matrix, we model the search mode as "terminal"
 μ = [1.0, 0.0] # Initial mixing probabilities
 R1 = Diagonal([1e-1, 1e-1, dvσ, ϕσ].^2)
 R2 = dgσ^2*I(ny) # Measurement noise covariance matrix